History of Jill Biden in Timeline

 May 2015: Death of Beau Biden

-In May 2015, Jill Biden's stepson, Beau Biden, passed away from brain cancer, which she described as a totally shattering loss that profoundly changed her life.
+In May 2015, Jill Biden's stepson, Beau Biden, passed away from brain cancer, which she described as a "totally shattering" loss that deeply impacted her life and faith.

-On October 21, 2015, Jill Biden was present at her husband's side when he announced in the Rose Garden that he would not run for the Democratic Party presidential nomination in the 2016 election.
+On October 21, 2015, Jill Biden stood by her husband in the Rose Garden as he announced he would not run for the Democratic Party presidential nomination in the 2016 election, a decision she was disappointed by.

-During the Fall 2015 semester, Jill Biden continued to teach at NOVA, handling a full load of five classes.
+During the Fall 2015 semester, Jill Biden continued to teach a full load of five classes at NOVA.

-March 2016: Welcomes astronaut Scott Kelly back to Earth
+March 2016: Welcoming Scott Kelly Back to Earth

 In March 2016, Jill Biden headed the official party that welcomed American astronaut Scott Kelly back to Earth from his almost full year in space.

-February 2017: Launches Biden Foundation and named board chair of Save the Children
+February 2017: Launch of the Biden Foundation and Named Board Chair of Save the Children

-In February 2017, Jill Biden and her husband launched the Biden Foundation to pursue causes such as preventing violence against women, his moonshot initiative, community colleges, and military families.
-That same month, she was named board chair of Save the Children.
+In February 2017, Jill and Joe Biden launched the Biden Foundation to focus on preventing violence against women, his moonshot initiative, community colleges, and military families.
+That same month, Jill was named board chair of Save the Children.

-In June 2017, Jill Biden and her husband bought a $2.7 million vacation home in Rehoboth Beach, Delaware.
+In June 2017, Jill and Joe Biden bought a $2.7 million vacation home in Rehoboth Beach, Delaware, planning to host family gatherings there.

 In July 2017, Jill Biden gave the keynote address at a California teachers summit, emphasizing the importance of communities supporting their teachers.

-In 2017, Jill Biden's term as Second Lady of the United States concluded.
+In 2017, Jill Biden's tenure as Second Lady of the United States came to an end when her husband's term as Vice President concluded.

-In May 2018, Jill Biden gave a commencement address at Bishop State Community College in Alabama, encouraging graduates to pursue their goals.
+In May 2018, Jill Biden gave a commencement address at Bishop State Community College in Alabama, encouraging graduates that they can achieve anything.

-February 2019: Speaks to Newport News Apprentice School graduating class
+February 2019: Speech to Newport News Apprentice School Graduates

-In February 2019, Jill Biden spoke to the graduating class of the Newport News Apprentice School, acknowledging their complicated life situations and responsibilities and emphasizing their mastery of a craft.
+In February 2019, Jill Biden spoke to the graduating class of the Newport News Apprentice School, acknowledging their complicated life situations and responsibilities.

-In March 2019, it was reported that Jill Biden was "enthusiastically" in favor of her husband running in the 2020 United States presidential election, making her a key participant in his decision-making process.
+In March 2019, it was reported that Jill Biden was "enthusiastically" in favor of her husband Joe Biden running in the 2020 United States presidential election and was a key participant in his decision-making process.

 Where the Light Enters: Building a Family, Discovering Myself